reuters-graphics/docs_graphics-kit/pages/for_developers/media.md

 <img alt="" src="{`${assets}/images/my-image.jpg`}" />
 ```

-### Using media files in CSS
+### Using media files in component SCSS

-Use inline styles to set CSS styles with your media files.
+Use inline styles to set SCSS styles with your media files.

 ```svelte
 <script>